Identification and Estimation of Unconditional Policy Effects of an Endogenous Binary Treatment: An Unconditional MTE Approach: Introduction

-One may ask if, as in a linear model, the asymptotic bias of the UQR estimator can be signed based on a correlation coefficient.
-The answer to this question is negative.
-The reason is that the asymptotic bias can be non-uniform across quantiles.
-We could have a positive bias for the 10 \textsuperscript{th} quantile while a negative bias for the 11 \textsuperscript{th} quantile.
-Strong assumptions have to be imposed on the data generating process to sign the bias \emph{a priori}.

 The third contribution of this paper is to show that if assumptions similar to instrument validity are imposed on the policy variables under intervention, the resulting UQE can be point identified using the local instrumental variable approach as in \cite{Carneiro2009}.
-Based on this, we introduce the UNconditional Instrumental QUantile Estimator (UNIQUE) and develop methods of statistical inference based on the UNIQUE when the binary treatment is endogeneous.
-We take a nonparametric approach but allow the propensity score function to be either parametric or nonparametric.
+Building on this, we introduce the UNconditional Instrumental QUantile Estimator (UNIQUE) and develop methods for statistical inference based on the UNIQUE when the binary treatment is endogeneous.
+We take a nonparametric approach but allow for the propensity score function to be either parametric or nonparametric.
 We establish the asymptotic distribution of the UNIQUE.
-This is a formidable task, as the UNIQUE is a four-step estimator, and we have to pin down the estimation error from each step.
+This is a formidable task, as the UNIQUE is a four-step estimator, and we have to pin down estimation errors from each step.